marc-q/doctra/doc/doctra.md

 start | Print from.
 end | Print until.
 f | Stream to print on.
-Print's a substring of str into f.
+Print's the content of str between start and end into f.

 **Returns**
 none